 About

-My name is Tonia and I’ve been working in museums for 20 years, 15 of those at management level.
+Welcome to the Collett Consultancy!
+My name is Tonia and I’ve been working in museums for over twenty years, fifteen of those at management level.
 I work with museums of all sizes and am a passionate believer that engaging people with history at a local level, leads to a life-long love of, and passionate advocacy for, museums and culture!

 When not working for my clients or developing resources, I can be found on my allotment or in a bookshop.